Threats follow protest arrests

 Griffis said that he has received hate emails and all sorts of calls, “and again this has zero to do with the Second Amendment.
 It has to do with this group of individuals trying to intimidate law enforcement and keep them from enforcing the Governor’s Order.”

 That order forbids bars from opening in the wake of COVID-19.
 The Monday protest was at the West Odessa bar Big Daddy Zane’s.
 Eight people, including the bar owner, were arrested.
-The bar owner, Gabrielle Ellison, was charged with violating the executive order and others were charged with carrying weapons on a property where alcohol is sold.
+The bar owner, Gabrielle Ellison, was charged with violating the executive order, one for interfering, and others were charged with carrying weapons on a property where alcohol is sold.

 Griffis said that the incident Monday with armed organizers arrested could have gone very differently.
 He said that if she had opened without the group’s tactics, then, “We’d probably have wrote her a ticket and went on.”